-The Pregnancy Discrimination Act is an amendment to Title VII of the Civil
+The Pregnancy Discrimination Act of 1978 is an amendment to Title VII of

-Rights Act of 1964.
-Discrimination on the basis of pregnancy, childbirth,
+the Civil Rights Act of 1964.
+Discrimination on the basis of pregnancy,

-or related medical conditions constitutes unlawful sex discrimination
+childbirth, or related medical conditions constitutes unlawful sex

-under Title VII, which covers employers with 15 or more employees.
-Pregnant
+discrimination under Title VII, which covers employers with 15 or more employees.

-women must be treated in the same manner as other applicants or employees
+Pregnant women must be treated in the same manner as other applicants or

-with similar abilities or limitations.
-An employer cannot refuse to hire
+employees with similar abilities or limitations.
+The Pregnancy Discrimination

 If you are facing pregnancy discrimination, do not hesitate to

 contact our Miami employment law attorneys for more information.

 An employer may not single out pregnancy conditions for special procedures